Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning: Evaluation, Results and Analysis

-Figure \ref{fig: fourUAV_dyn} and Figure \ref{fig: fourUAV_uneven} shows the performance metrics of each agent when the proposed DQLSI algorithm is applied in a uniformly distributed (DQLSI-D) and unevenly distributed (DQLSI-UD) dynamic setting, respectively.
-As seen in Figure \ref{fig:subfig1_dyn_reward} and Figure \ref{fig:subfig1_uneven_reward}, all four agents maximize their accumulated reward.
-Both Figure \ref{fig:subfig2_dyn_energy} and Figure \ref{fig:subfig2_uneven_energy} show convergence in the energy consumed by the UAVs after the $60^{th}$ and $70^{th}$ episode, within the range of 27 kJ - 66 kJ and 36 kJ - 67 kJ, respectively.
-Although in Figure \ref{fig:subfig2_uneven_energy}, Agent~4 experienced energy spikes of about 114 kJ and 101 kJ during the $86^{th}$ and $96^{th}$ episode, respectively.
-Despite the network dynamics, Figure \ref{fig:subfig3_dyn_coverage} show balance in the connection load, however, Agent~1 covered slightly lesser number of devices than other UAVs in the network.
-In Figure \ref{fig:subfig3_uneven_coverage}, due to the uneven distribution of ground devices, Agent~1 and Agent~3 connected to twice as many devices than Agent 2 and Agent 4, possibly influenced by their initial starting position.
-The total number of connected ground devices by all UAVs ranges between 347~-~365 and 343~-~360 in the DQLSI-D and DQLSI-UD settings, respectively.
-Figure \ref{fig:subfig6_dyn_geog_overall} and Figure \ref{fig:subfig6_uneven_geog_overall} show convergence in the geographical area covered by the UAVs after the $50^{th}$ and $70^{th}$ episode.
+Figure \ref{fig: fourUAV_uneven} and Figure \ref{fig: fourUAV_uneven_rwp} show the performance metrics of each agent when the proposed DQLSI algorithm is applied in an uneven randomly-distributed (DQLSI-UD) dynamic setting under the RW and RWP models, respectively.
+As seen in Figure \ref{fig:subfig1_uneven_reward} and Figure \ref{fig:subfig1_uneven_reward_rwp}, all four agents maximize their accumulated reward.
+Both Figure \ref{fig:subfig2_uneven_energy} and Figure \ref{fig:subfig2_uneven_energy_rwp} show convergence in the energy consumed by the UAVs after the $70^{th}$ episode, within the range of 36 kJ - 67 kJ and 36 kJ - 71 kJ, respectively.
+In Figure \ref{fig:subfig3_uneven_coverage} and Figure \ref{fig:subfig3_uneven_coverage_rwp}, due to the uneven distribution of ground devices, Agent~1 and Agent~3 connected to twice as many devices as Agent 2 and Agent 4, possibly influenced by their initial starting position.
+The total number of connected ground devices by all UAVs ranges between 343~-~360 and 352~-~369 in the uneven dynamic setting using the RW and RWP models, respectively.
+Figure \ref{fig:subfig6_uneven_geog_overall} and Figure \ref{fig:subfig6_uneven_geog_overall_rwp} show convergence in both the geographical fairness and the area covered by the UAVs after the $70^{th}$ episode.
+However, the fairness index significantly dropped in uneven dynamic setting compared to the even dynamic setting.

+Overall, we observe good connectivity when the proposed DQLSI algorithm is applied to all 3 scenarios.
+However, there was a significant drop in the number of connected ground devices in the dynamic settings as compared to the static setting, due to the quickly-evolving network topology, emphasizing the importance of developing approaches such as ours which take into account mobile devices.